Continuous deployment for Android libraries to Maven Central with Gradle

 Developer Advocate

-This article will take you through setting up CI/CD integration for building, testing, and publishing libraries to Maven Central using Gradle.
-With jCenter shutting down, Maven Central is once again the primary destination for all Android and Java libraries.
-Library publishers will need to port their libraries over to Maven Central to keep their libraries available after jCenter shuts down.
+This article will guide you through setting up CI/CD integration for building, testing, and publishing libraries to Maven Central using Gradle and JReleaser.
+Maven Central is the primary destination for all Android and Java libraries.

-This article focuses on CI/CD integration.
-Setting up the library itself for manual publishing is out of scope, but you will find some links to useful articles and guides about getting started.
+This article focuses on CI/CD integration using the modern JReleaser approach.
+Setting up the library itself for manual publishing is out of scope, but you will find some links to useful articles and guides to help you get started.

 Prerequisites